 Implementing One-Time Notifications from Start to Send

-Follow these three steps to get started with OTNs, get access, request an OTN permission from subscribers, and then begin sending your OTN messages.
+Follow these three steps to get started with OTNs, get access, request an OTN permission from contacts, and then begin sending your OTN messages.

 Applying For One-Time Notification Access